Migrant Oregon weed workers face threats amid illegal boom

 While colder weather now coming to Oregon spells the end of the growing season for many of the marijuana growing sites, indoor illegal operations continue operating through the winter because they are outfitted with heat lamps that allow pot plants to grow.

-Sickler doesn’t expect a letup of the criminal activity because growing and harvesting marijuana is such a lucrative illegal business conducted in cash.
+Sickler doesn’t expect a letup of the criminal activity because a lot of cash is involved, creating a tempting target for robbers.

 In raids conducted by Sickler’s deputies on one day in September on two pot farms, officers found $650,000, 7.5 tons of processed marijuana and 20,000 pot plants.